 All applications must be received by specified closing date.

 When do you announce successful applicants?

-Successful applicants will be notified early May 2020.
+Successful applicants will be generally be notified in May.

 A grant agreement will need to be signed by an authorised representative of your organisation.